alexhowell2a/alexhowell2a.github.io/_posts/2021-08-03-pixel6-officially-revealed.md

 ## Battery

-The Pixel phones' battery life has never been good, especially when you compare them to Samsung or Apple's flagships, which can last a lot more.
-With the Pixel 6 lineup, Google promises "all day" endurance, which is a bit dissapointing for some people who aren't accustomed to the battery life of Google phones.
-The Pro variant comes with 5000 mAh while the base variant comes with 4614 mAh, both will feature faster wireless charging because Google is reportedly developing a better Pixel Stand which will decrease the time needed for the phones to charge wirelessly, and the new phones will feature a new change in the Battery menu, a new setting which helps optimize the battery charing, for example the battery will slowly charge overnight to something like 90%, and close to when the alarm rings, it will charge the phone to 100%, so as to not overcharge and decrease the battery life.
-Other phones from manufacturers like Sony and Samsung had this option for years, so it's good to see Google adding this feature.
+The Pixel phones’ battery life has never been good, especially when you compare them to Samsung or Apple’s flagships, which can last a lot more.
+With the Pixel 6 line-up, Google promises “all day” endurance, which is a bit disappointing for some people who aren’t accustomed to the battery life of Google phones.

+The Pro variant comes with 5000 mAh while the base variant comes with 4614 mAh, both will feature faster wireless charging because Google is reportedly developing a better Pixel Stand which will decrease the time needed for the phones to charge wirelessly, and the new phones will feature a new change in the Battery menu, a new setting which helps optimize the battery charging, for example the battery will slowly charge overnight to something like 90%, and close to when the alarm rings, it will charge the phone to 100%, to not overcharge and decrease the battery life.
+Other phones from manufacturers like Sony and Samsung had this option for years, so it’s good to see Google adding this feature.

 ## Pricing

-Google says their new lineup will be a "premium-priced product", so the pricing may be somewhere close to their competitors, like the Samsung Galaxy S21 or the iPhone 12 lineups, and it might be possible the Pixel 6 may be priced at $999, similar to the iPhone 12.
+Google says their new line-up will be a "premium-priced product", so the pricing may be somewhere close to their competitors, like the Samsung Galaxy S21 or the iPhone 12 line-ups, and it might be possible the Pixel 6 may be priced at $999, similar to the iPhone 12.

 ## My opinion

 The new Google Pixel 6 and the Pixel 6 Pro look strikingly similar to Samsung's Galaxy Note lineup, perhaps Google wanted to release the Note 21 we never received this year, due to chip shortages and other issues on Samsung's side.
-The slightly curved screen on the phone's edges are similar to the older Galaxy S8 and S9 phones, while the glossy aluminium rails on the sides are certainly similar to the Samsung Galaxy Note phones.
+The slightly curved screen on the phone's edges are similar to the older Galaxy S8 and S9 phones, while the glossy aluminum rails on the sides are certainly similar to the Samsung Galaxy Note phones.
 The selfie camera hole also looks like it's inspired by the Note 10/20's look.
 The back of the phone is made out of glass, and if I'd get this phone, I would certainly put a case on it, mostly to avoid scratches and to have my phone at a normal angle instead of a slightly raised top.

 ## Gallery